JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 ```

 `Test` is a built-in package for performing testsets, while `Documenter` will build high-quality documentation based on your inline documentation.

+`ClipData.jl` lets you copy and paste from spreadhseets to Julia sessions.

 #### Other packages